D-Hankin/spaClient/README.md

 npm run dev
 ```
 This command will start the development server and provide the local machine address to access the client.

+** All images and icons were take from pixabay.com and iconfinder.com and are free for commercial use.